 The process takes longer than FTL shipping

-Full Truckload shipping is quite simply the polar opposite to LTL shipping, in that there is no combined freight from multiple shippers and thus there are no stops in transit to its destination.
-FTL shipments are palletised and are typically in excess of 10,000 lbs.
+Full Truckload shipping is quite simply the polar opposite of LTL shipping, in that there is no combined freight from multiple shippers and thus there are no stops in transit to its destination.
+There are no additional products inside the truck, only those from one business.
+This is indeed the costliest form of shipping available, though it is without question, the most efficient.
+FTL shipments are palletized and are typically in excess of 10,000 lbs.

 There are two main scenarios where a company can choose FTL shipping.
 The first is if you have enough cargo to fill up an entire truck.
 In such a case, the FTL (Full Truckload) transportation service is the perfect choice for your delivery needs.
 The other case is when you can not fully occupy the space of the truck but you want a dedicated truck to deliver your goods.
 This happens when a company ships fragile and delicate items or if you want your delivery to be done as fast as possible.
 However, you would have to factor in the greater cost and offset that with higher delivery charges.